Teeth Whitening Tampa, FL

 If you live in Tampa, FL, you can benefit from a teeth whitening procedure at our local dental office.
+Although, in office whitening might not work as well as a take home whitening kit, and is usually twice the price.
+Patients will still receive a take home whitening kit after an in office whitening procedure.
 At North Tampa Dentistry, we are known for improving the appearance of our patients’ smiles.
 Dr. Bellegarrigue is an expert cosmetic dentist, him and his trained staff will get you set up with a take home whitening kit.

 People throughout Florida have their teeth whitened on a regular basis so that they can look and feel great.
 As people age, it is common for teeth to become dull and yellow.
 This is in part due to age itself and also due to what a person eats and drinks.
 Drinking coffee, tea and wine, for example, can stain your teeth.
 Smoking and eating foods that contain food coloring can also stain your teeth.
 Brushing immediately after eating and drinking can help to prevent stains but is typically not enough to remove the risk entirely.
 Fortunately, stained and yellow teeth don’t have to stay that way.

 There are several types of teeth bleaching that you can try.
 Many people in Tampa start by using whitening toothpaste at home.
 This can help to brighten your teeth but is typically not enough to actually whiten them.
 We recommend toothpaste as part of an overall teeth whitening treatment but not by itself.
 After professional whitening, the toothpaste can help your teeth stay bright.